52North/sos4R/DEV-README.md

 - Merge the PR
 - Update your local `master` to upstream's `master` branch
 - _Do the actual release_ with `devtools::release()` (which will ask you again if you did many of the steps before)
+- Wait for the confirmation link (via email) and fill in the online submission form
 - Wait for the good news, check where the package is in the queue with `foghorn::cran_incoming(pkg = "sos4R")`
 - When available on CRAN:
   - Create a git tag with the version number using the letter `v` followed by the version number (see above, must match `DESCRIPTION`), e.g. `v1.2.3`, and push it to the main repository